 Studies have shown that icaridin can be just as effective as DEET.
 The difference, however, is that icaridin produces nearly the same results without the health risks.
 The Centers for Disease Control has approved icaridin for use in countries prone to disease outbreaks associated with mosquito bites.
 With no known side-effects, Icaridin offers a viable alternative to DEET and in some cases, may be superior.

 Citronella is an oil extracted from lemongrass.
 The oil has long been used as this and recent studies have verified its effectiveness.
 While there are no known health risks associated with its use, citronella oil is only effective for short periods of time.
-In order to work as an effective mosquito repellent, citronella needs to be reapplied periodically.
+In order to work as an effective mosquito repellent, citronella needs to be reapplied periodically and you should get soaking shower after applying this.

 Is It Worth the Risk?